Naturally Daily

 In case the patient is dealing with some ongoing stress situation, e.g. abusive partner, drug addiction, etc. these problems are to be addressed as well in along with PTSD treatment.

 Medications: psychiatrists and doctors generally prescribe antidepressant medications to relieve the symptoms of PTSD.
 Sometimes the drugs can accompany the regular psychotherapy sessions.
 A doctor has to diagnose well the patient’s PTSD symptoms to prescribe the best medication and dosage.
-Regular antidepressants for PTSD can help with calming down anger, negative feelings, sadness, anxiety, and improving sleep quality.
+Regular antidepressants for PTSD can help with calming down anger, negative feelings, sadness, and anxiety, and improve sleep quality.
 [5]

-Psychotherapy or Talk Therapies: Psychotherapy or talk therapy is talking to a professional psychotherapist regularly to get help with the mental disorder.
+Psychotherapy or Talk Therapies: Psychotherapy or talk therapy is talking to a professional psychotherapist regularly to get help with a mental disorder.
 Research suggests that professional help from a psychotherapist can effectively treat PTSD.
 Talk therapies can help a PTSD patient in some ways — teaching the skills of changing reaction to the trauma, controlling anger, relaxation techniques, self-help tips of better sleep, diet, lifestyle, and most importantly to accept, identify, and deal with one’s negative experiences.
 [6]

 Cognitive-Behavioral Therapy or CBT: this therapy happens at two levels — exposure therapy and cognitive restructuring.

-The patient is exposed to the traumatic events and feelings associated with it.
+The patient is exposed to the traumatic events and feelings associated with them.
 The patient visits the place of the incident, remembers or reflects on the experience, etc. This way the patients begin to accept and deal with the negative feelings.
 [7]

-In cognitive restructuring therapy, the patients are helped to give a positive, better and realistic meaning to the bad experience.
+In cognitive restructuring therapy, the patients are helped to give a positive, better, and real meaning to the bad experience.
 Most of the time PTSD patients dwell in self-loathing, guilt, and shame for what is not their fault.
-The psychotherapist can help the patients restructure the narrative of the trauma incident and see it as a positive light.
-[7]

-Where to Seek for Professional Help
+Where to Seek Professional Help

 There are much mental health clinics, psychiatric hospitals, support and counseling centers to seek help for PTSD recovery.
 It is always better to see a mental health professional who is specialized in PTSD and trauma treatment.

 Endeavour Wellness has been offering professional help for years — psychological support, coaching, training, etc. to help people deal with mental health.
 Their highly trained and specialized group of psychiatrists can confidently cater to various psychological concerns of the patients.
 The patients are helped with the utmost care, respect, and privacy.
+Endeavour Wellness psychiatrists have experience in treating PTSD patients and offering them a quality life.

 Bottom Line

 It’s always hard to deal with life-threatening experiences of life — war zone combat, the death of a close family member, tragic accident, natural disaster, etc. Some people may get over the initial traumatic reactions soon while others may not recover from these easily.
-They may experience long term negative responses to these traumatic events.

 Medically the symptoms or persisting traumatic responses are diagnosed as PTSD or Post-Traumatic Stress Disorder.
 These include — being easily frightened, difficulty sleeping, nightmares, flashbacks of the traumatic events, suicidal thoughts, etc.